-4.4 Class Attendance
+4.5 Class Attendance and Participation

-Given high level involvement expected for students in this course, class attendance (at the beginning of course every week) will be counted toward 5% of the overall grade.
-For students who could not attend a class due to illness or other extraordinary circumstances, special consideration may be given conditional on a written document such as doctor's medical certificate.
+Given high level involvement expected for students in this course, class attendance (at the beginning of course every week) will be counted toward the grade.
+For students who could not attend a class due to illness or other extraordinary circumstances, special consideration may be given conditional on a written document, such as doctor's medical certificate.